store-craft/storecraft/packages/extensions/extension-postman/README.md

 ## Intro

 This extension will help you send emails for customers using `templates` on
+- `orders/checkout/complete` event
-- `checkout/complete` event
+- `orders/fulfillment/shipped` event
-  - when an order is created and confirmed
-- `order/upsert` event
+- `orders/fulfillment/cancelled` event
-  - when order is shipped
-  - when order is cancelled
 - `auth/signup` event
-  - when a user signs up

 ## Usage